-ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Parathyroid cancer is quite rare.
 Most tumors that develop in the parathyroid gland are benign, with parathyroid cancer accounting for less than 100 cases per year in the United States.
-Men and women are equally affected by parathyroid cancer, which generally occurs in middle age.

 Sources: American Cancer Society and Lawrence Kim, MD, "Parathyroid Carcinoma," eMedicine, http://emedicine.medscape.com/article/280908-overview - a0199.
-Updated September 11, 2013.
+Updated December 1, 2015.

-The next section in this guide is Risk Factors and it explains what factors may increase the chance of developing this disease.
+The next section in this guide is Risk Factors.
+It explains what factors may increase the chance of developing this disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.